 “I don’t know what to do for him!”
 Alelsa was crying over him.
 Her fingers grasped and pinched his chest, his arms, tugged at his collar, almost spasmodically.

 Next he found himself propped up in his armchair in the parlor, just as he has asked.
 Alelsa was gone, but Mirium was quietly pouring tea for two, and Keelath was standing by the door, stiff and silent as a sentry.
-Tyrric found relief being spared from saying the hateful words to Alelsa, but another stab of shame accompanied the thought.
+Tyrric found relief in that he was spared from saying the hateful words to Alelsa, but then another stab of shame accompanied the thought.
 He bowed his head.

 “Now,” said Mirium, coming to him with a full cup of tea.
 He jerked his head away, reflexively expecting a force-feeding, but she only set it by his hand.